 If you’re completely new to the FOREO LUNA and aren’t sure which one to pick up, I’d recommend going for the FOREO LUNA 2.
 You may be paying a bit extra, but the latest improvements – including the larger cleaning surface and more flexible touch-points – are absolutely worth it.

-Save up to 30% off FOREO products at Sephora, today only!
+Save up to 30% off select FOREO products at Sephora, limited time